Models¶

 beta: Tikhonov regularization parameter (typically 1e-8 to 1e-6) -

-initial_res_state: Custom initial reservoir state (default: zeros)
+initial_res_state: Custom initial reservoir state (default: usesmodel.driver.default_state())

 Memory Management:

-- batch_size: Process parallel reservoirs in batches to reduce memory usage
+- batch_size: Process parallel reservoirs in batches to reduce memory usage (available for all three unified functions)

 Advanced Training¶